 A junior and senior recipient is chosen from each geographic category.
 A maximum of six awards are presented each year.

 The deadline is May 31 each year.
-If May 31 falls on a weekend or holiday, submissions are accepted until 5:00 p.m. the following business day.
+If May 31 falls on a weekend or holiday, submissions are accepted the following business day.

 You may make your submission at any time.
-Submissions received after the deadline will be considered for the following year.
+Eligible submissions received after the deadline will be considered for the following year.

 An independent selection committee of individuals from Aboriginal communities reviews the submissions and recommends the award recipients.